auth0/Auth0.Android/README.md

 ##### A note about App Deep Linking:

-If you've followed this document configuration steps you've noticed that the default scheme used in the Callback Uri is `https`.
-This works best for Android API 23 or newer if you're using [Android App Links](https://auth0.com/docs/applications/enable-android-app-links), but in previous Android versions this may show the intent chooser dialog prompting the user to chose either your application or the browser.
+If you've followed this documents' configuration steps you've noticed that the default scheme used in the Callback Uri is `https`.
+This works best for Android API 23 or newer if you're using [Android App Links](https://auth0.com/docs/applications/enable-android-app-links), but in previous Android versions this may show the intent chooser dialog prompting the user to choose either your application or the browser.
 You can change this behaviour by using a custom unique scheme so that the OS opens directly the link with your app.

 1. Update the `auth0Scheme` Manifest Placeholder on the `app/build.gradle` file or update the intent-filter declaration in the `AndroidManifest.xml` to use the new scheme.
 2. Update the allowed callback urls in your [Auth0 Dashboard](https://manage.auth0.com/#/applications) application's settings.